|Editor-in-Chief:||Editor Name, Editor Institution|

 |Editor Name, Editor Institution|

-ConLawNOW is an online legal journal published by the Center for Constitutional Law at the University of Akron School of Law.
+ConLawNOW is an online legal journal supported by the Center for Constitutional Law, established by Congress at the University of Akron School of Law.
 It offers a venue for legal analysis of current issues of constitutional law happening now.
 The short essay format provides debate and analysis of legal issues of constitutional import in the headlines including pending Supreme Court cases, and events as they happen.
 ConLawNOW offers a quick turn-around time for publication designed to get authors’ insights into the public discourse where they can influence the debate.

 For submissions, we welcome essays from academics, practitioners, and commentators in all types of scholarship including traditional legal analysis, history, debate, commentary, book reviews, or responses.
-Typical length of the articles varies, from five pages for an op-ed piece to 25 pages for an analytical piece.
-For questions or submissions, please contact the journal editor at firstname.lastname@example.org or the faculty advisor Professor Tracy Thomas at email@example.com
+Typical length of the articles is 10 published pages.
+Submissions are accepted via email at firstname.lastname@example.org, or by ExpressO or Scholastica.

 The journal encourages dialogue and debate about constitutional law from all perspectives.
 The views and opinions expressed by individual authors do not necessarily reflect the views of The University of Akron or The University of Akron School of Law.